-The comprehensive quarterly report of the endowment's activity, by individual fund, shall reflect the balance at the start of the reporting period, deposits to and/or withdrawals from, interest income, dividend income, capital gains distributions, foreign taxes, investment fees, realized and unrealized gains/losses incurred during the reporting period and the balance as of the end of the reporting period.
+The investment broker/manager shall maintain and provide a comprehensive quarterly report of the endowment's activity, by individual fund, which shall reflect the balance at the start of the reporting period, deposits to and/or withdrawals from, interest income, dividend income, capital gains distributions, foreign taxes, investment fees, realized and unrealized gains/losses incurred during the reporting period and the balance as of the end of the reporting period.

 Beginning, ending, and changes in the Unit Value shall also be reported.
-This report shall be reviewed by the Director of Advancement Operations.
+This report shall be submitted to the Advancement Operations Officer for review.